aws-samples/aws-aurora-serverless-data-api-sam/README.md

 ## Running Integration Tests

-Various integration tests are available under directory ```tests/```.
-The tests use the ```pytest``` framework to run locally but make API calls against the actual API endpoint deployed in the cloud.
-So, before running the tests, make sure the API is actually deployed on AWS.
+A few integration tests are available under directory ```tests/```.
+The tests use the ```pytest``` framework to make API calls against our deployed API.
+So, before running the tests, make sure the API is actually deployed to AWS.

 The API endpoint is discovered automatically from the test script based on the ```ApiEndpoint``` output parameter produced by the API CloudFormation stack.